-The ONC RPC protocol as described in [RFC5531] is fundamentally a message-passing protocol involving one server and perhaps multiple clients.
+The ONC RPC protocol as described in [RFC5531] is fundamentally a message-passing protocol between one server and one or more clients.
 ONC RPC transactions are made up of two types of messages.

-A CALL message, or "call", requests work.
-A call is designated by the value CALL in the message's msg\type field.
+A CALL message, or "Call", requests work.
+A Call is designated by the value CALL in the message's msg\type field.
 An arbitrary unique value is placed in the message's xid field.
-A host that originates a call is referred to in this document as a "caller."
+A host that originates a Call is referred to in this document as a "Caller."

-A REPLY message, or "reply", reports the results of work requested by a call.
-A reply is designated by the value REPLY in the message's msg\type field.
-The value contained in the message's xid field is copied from the call whose results are being reported.
-A host that emits a reply is referred to as a "responder."
+A REPLY message, or "Reply", reports the results of work requested by a Call.
+A Reply is designated by the value REPLY in the message's msg\type field.
+The value contained in the message's xid field is copied from the Call whose results are being reported.
+A host that emits a Reply is referred to as a "Responder."